CalebTheGame/AppxSilhouette/README.md

   - dataset: relative path to input file
   - output: relative path to output file
   - clusters: number of clusters
-  - limiter: character to be used as value saparator.
+  - limiter: character to be used as value separator.
 Default blank.
-  - ext: if NOT present, an extra header line with some informations will be written (only for reusing generated dataset with this Main)
+  - ext: if NOT present, an extra header line with some information will be written (only for reusing generated dataset with this Main)
   - kMedoids: if present, the clustering is performed using the provided implementation of the kMedoids algorithm.
 Elsewhere, kMeans is used
   - seed: seed for random generation

 ### Correctness test 1
 example: java silhEval.research.ExperimentTests correctness confs 2 conf1 dataset1 conf2 datasets2 log repofile csv repo.csv epsilon 0.1 delta 0.1 t 1024 runs 100

-Performs correctness tests of type 1: for each provided input, computes the exact silhouette, the PPS sampling based silhouette and the Uniform sampling based, observing errors in approximation and if approximated methods are capable to identify the best silouette configurations.
+Performs correctness tests of type 1: for each provided input, computes the exact silhouette, the PPS sampling based silhouette and the Uniform sampling based, observing errors in approximation and if approximated methods are capable to identify the best silhouette configurations.
 CSV accepted, last value is the cluester index.
 Parameters
   - confs: number of configurations to test
   - conf1, conf2, conf3...: relative paths to input files
   - log: relative path to output file